veraPDF/veraPDF-rest/README.md

 A special profile ID `auto` is reserved for the automatic selection of the Arlington profile based on the version specified in the PDF document.
 This will default to `arlington1.4` for any PDF version prior or equal to 1.4, to `arlington1.7` for PDF versions from 1.5 to 1.7, and to `arlington2.0` for PDFs declaring version 2.0.

-### Validation services
+### Performing checks
-Validation is also available as a POST request at `http://localhost:8080/api/validate/*id*`.
+Executing the check of a PDF against a specific Arlington profile is available as a POST request at `http://localhost:8080/api/validate/*id*`.
 To test with curl:

     curl -F "file=@samples/pdf.pdf" localhost:8080/api/validate/arlington1.7